Your Guide to Recovering from Heart Surgery

 • Be patient: Your recovery may move more slowly than you'd like, but you will experience fewer setbacks if you take your time.

 Even though it's your heart that's undergoing the surgery, your entire body will go through a lot during this process, too.
-You'll need time to recover and regain your strength.
+You'll need time to recover and regain your strength, but ultimately you should feel better than you were prior to surgery.
 By taking your recovery one day at a time, you'll heal faster and feel better before you know it.